Living or moving outside the UK

 - A consular or embassy official from your consulate or embassy

-Read more about updating your address
+Read more about updating your address.

-The EEA address could be associated with some of the other accounts you have with us.
+The address could be associated with some of the other accounts you have with us.
 Please get in touch so we can check the addresses we have for you and update them if necessary.

 All account holders need to be living in the UK and every address we have for everyone on the accounts must be in the UK too.
-This includes all of the addresses on each of the products you have with us.
+This includes all the addresses on each of the products you have with us.

 Can I use a relative’s or friend’s address in the UK to stop my account being closed?

-Yes, please contact us so we can update our records.
+Yes – please contact us so we can update our records.

 I’ve already given you updated address details – why are my accounts still being closed?

-EEA residents – making changes to your banking
+Non-UK residents – making changes to your banking

 Can I have my UK state pension paid into a non-UK bank account?